 - Expedited Van Service Division

-Each of these divisions has something unique to offer drivers.
+Each of our PAM Transport subsidiaries, or Fleet Divisions, has something unique to offer drivers.
 PAM uses this diversity to find the best place for each driver — a place that works with their lifestyle and that gives they a somewhere where they feel they can belong.

 National Van Service (Owner Operator Division)

 Nick Tschepikow, Division Manager for National Van Service (NVS) at PAM Transport, says that drivers like his division because, “In our Owner Operator Division, the drivers have the advantage of their Driver Manager being able to plan the routes.
 This perk allows the drivers to choose which areas of the country they would like to operate in.
 We specialize in ‘Southern freight’ with the majority of our loads being south of Tennessee.
 By operating in the South, our Owner Operators and lease drivers are able to avoid some of the perceived downfalls of operating in the Northeast, such as frequent poor weather conditions in the winter months, traffic congestion, small docks, and low bridges.”

 Another advantage of the Owner Operator Division is division-specific freight.
 PAM has several customers whose freight is specific to Owner Operators and lease drivers.
 By having division-specific freight, drivers in the Owner Operator Division are less likely to have to compete for a load.